rex-security/rex-security/README.md

 ### Google Cybersecurity Certificate

 **Coursera — In Progress**
 Currently completing the Google Cybersecurity Certificate program.
-Training includes topics such as:

-* Cybersecurity fundamentals
-* Network security
-* Security operations
-* Risk management
-* Security controls
-* Linux and SQL
-* Incident response
-* Threat identification

-### Diploma in Public Administration

-**University of Ghana**

-Developed skills in:

-* Administration and organizational management
-* Policy and governance
-* Research and analytical thinking
-* Communication and problem-solving
----
+Completed:

+✅ Foundations of Cybersecurity — Course 1 of 9
+✅ Play It Safe: Manage Security Risks — Course 2 of 9

+Currently Studying:

+🔄 Connect and Protect: Networks and Network Security — Course 3 of 9

+The program is developing my knowledge in cybersecurity fundamentals, risk management, security controls, network security, security operations, Linux, SQL, incident response, and threat identification.

 ## 🚀 Career Goals

 My goal is to begin my career in an entry-level cybersecurity role where I can apply my knowledge of security fundamentals, risk assessment, security controls, and security operations.